top of page

 Eudora Welty + Aries + Guilt

-Spring is burgeoning but Livvie lives in thrall to her old husband Solomon in a tidy, quiet house.
+Livvie lives in thrall to her old husband Solomon in a tidy, quiet house.
 She’s not allowed to talk to anyone.
 “Solomon never let Livvie go any farther than the chicken house and the well.”
 Even after Solomon begins to stay in bed all day, an old man “wearing out in body,” Livvie restrains herself, holding herself in stillness and quiet.
 “She could keep from singing when she ironed, and to sit by a bed and fan away the flies, she could be so still she could not hear herself breathe.”

 But spring beckons.
 “Even in the house the earth was sweet to breathe.”
 And Livvie longs to be out in the fields, working, “drenched with her efforts.”
-This is Aries’ drive to to push forth demanding a chance to live.
+This is Aries’ drive to to push forth, demanding a chance to live.

 Steven Forrest describes Aries this way: